 \section{Experiments}

-We demonstrate the robustness of our approach on the Unitree A1 quadruped (Fig. \ref{fig:robot}) on a diverse set of terrains with discrete footholds (Fig. \ref{fig:experiment_environment}).
-These terrains consist of concrete blocks of size $\inch{6}\times\inch{16}$ in different positions and orientations.
+We demonstrate the robustness of our approach on the \texttt{Unitree A1} quadruped (Fig. \ref{fig:robot}) on a diverse set of terrains with discrete footholds (Fig. \ref{fig:experiment_environment}).
+These terrains consist of concrete blocks of size $\inch{6}\times\inch{16}$.
 The gap lengths between blocks range between $7cm$ and $18cm$, and can be in different orientations.
-The robot is required to move in forward while avoiding the gaps.
-The gaps are the same for the left and right legs in the \emph{aligned} terrain (Fig \ref{fig:aligned}), different in \emph{staggered} (Fig. \ref{fig:staggered}) or random in \emph{random} terrain (Fig. \ref{fig:random}).
+The robot is required to move forwards while avoiding the gaps.
+The gap lengths are the same for the left and right legs in the \emph{aligned} terrain (Fig \ref{fig:aligned}), different in \emph{staggered} terrain (Fig. \ref{fig:staggered}) or random in \emph{random} terrain (Fig. \ref{fig:random}).
 Random terrains pose additional constraints on the lateral foot placement.
-The nominal commanded velocity is $0.25m/s$ and this is updated by the gait library based on the desired foot position.
+The nominal commanded velocity is $0.25m/s$ and is updated by the gait library based on the desired foot position.

-First, we compare our approach to the approach from the baseline in \cite{xie2021glide} (\textit{Heuristic}) which uses the closest stepping location to a Raibert-like footstep and a Jacobian linearized rigid-body model, without any motion libraries.
+First, we compare our approach to the baseline in \cite{xie2021glide} (\emph{Heuristic}) which uses the closest stepping location to a Raibert-like footstep and a Jacobian linearized rigid-body model, without any motion libraries.
+We use the implementation in \cite{motionimitation}.
 This baseline tests the robustness of our approach over other heuristic approaches from literature shown on discrete terrain walking.
-Next, we add motion libraries to the stance controller from \cite{di2018dynamic} which uses Jacobian linearization of the CoM dynamics (\textit{Jacobian with Gait Library}) and query CoM velocity and footstep location from the motion library.
+Next, we incorporate motion libraries to this baseline stance controller (\textit{Jacobian with Gait Library}) and query CoM velocity and footstep location from the motion library.
 This experiment illustrates the need for geometric MPC on uneven terrain.
 Together, these experiments study the performance of our whole framework, against heuristic approaches from literature, as well as the importance of geometric MPC on uneven terrain.
 Table \ref{tab:comparison} summarizes the success rates of the three controllers on different terrains, over 3 hardware runs on the A1 robot.
-All controllers use the same vision feedback as our approach.